sudmantlab/loco-pipe/manual/pipeline_prep.md

   - `n_sd`: the maximum distance in standard deviations away from the mean of the fitted distribution for a site be included in the analyses.
 The higher `n_sd` is, the more relaxed depth filters will be, and the more sites will be retained for downstream analyses.
-    This can be specified in the config file.
+It is defaulted to be 2 but can be modified in the config file.
-- Tip:
-  - We highly recommend users to check the depth distribution plot before going further in the pipeline.
-They should expect to see the bulk of the distribution falling inside the minimum and maximum depth filters, with both tails excluded.
-If they find the filters to be too relaxed or too stringent, they should adjust the n_sd parameter in the config file accordingly.
-If the fitted normal distribution is a poor fit to the data, they should manually set depth filters in the “depth_filter.tsv” file.
-See the “Advanced usages of loco-pipe” section below for detailed instructions.